mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Introduction

 \section{Introduction}

-The success of model and data scaling in NLP from BERT \citep{devlin_bert_2019} to GPT3 \citep{brown_language_2020} has prompted similar endeavors in vision-language pretraining from `small' BERT-size models \citep{chen_uniter_2020,li_oscar_2020,li_align_2021,li_blip_2022-1} trained on a few million image-text pairs to billion-parameter models trained with billions of examples \citep{wang_simvlm_2021,yu_coca_2022,wang_beit_2022,chen_pali_2022,chen_pali-x_2023}.
+The success of model and data scaling in NLP from BERT \citep{devlin_bert_2019} to more recent Large Language Models (LLMs) \citep[\textit{inter alia}]{brown_language_2020,zhang2022opt,touvron_llama_2023} has prompted similar endeavors in vision-language pretraining from `small' BERT-size models \citep{chen_uniter_2020,li_oscar_2020,li_align_2021,li_blip_2022-1} trained on a few million image-text pairs to billion-parameter models trained with billions of examples \citep{wang_simvlm_2021,yu_coca_2022,wang_beit_2022,chen_pali_2022,chen_pali-x_2023}.
 The prohibitive cost of such end-to-end (pre)training, however, has resulted in increased interest in efficient modular methods that leverage existing large language models (LLMs).
-These align the output of a pretrained image encoder to the LLM's input representation space \citep{tsimpoukelli_multimodal_2021,alayrac_flamingo_2022,li_blip-2_2023}, thereby creating a Vision-LLM.
+These align the output of a pretrained image encoder to the LLM's input representation space \citep{tsimpoukelli_multimodal_2021,alayrac_flamingo_2022,li_blip-2_2023}, resulting in a Vision-LLM.

 Pretraining vision-language models from scratch requires a massive amount of high-quality image-text data, which is only available in English.
-Because of this, multilingual pretraining of vision-language models \citep{ni_m3p_2021,zhou_uc2_2021-2,zeng_cross-view_2022,shan_ernie-unix2_2022} commonly supplements limited-size multilingual image-text data with multilingual text-only data (the amount of which often surpasses that of image-text data) to achieve strong results, despite initialization with weights of multilingual text encoders like XLM-R \citep{conneau_unsupervised_2020}.
+Because of this, multilingual pretraining of vision-language models \citep{ni_m3p_2021,zhou_uc2_2021-2,zeng_cross-view_2023,shan_ernie-unix2_2022,li_unifying_2023} commonly supplements limited-size multilingual image-text data with multilingual text-only data (the amount of which often surpasses that of image-text data) to achieve strong results, despite initialization with weights of multilingual text encoders such as XLM-R \citep{conneau_unsupervised_2020}.